 9 Best Auto Insurance Companies for Roadside Assistance in 2025 (Top Providers Ranked)

-The best auto insurance companies for roadside assistance are AAA, Allstate, and State Farm.
-The top roadside assistance companies offer coverage for less than $10 per month on average.
-The best roadside assistance plans typically include battery jumps, flat tires, and towing and locksmith services.
+The best auto insurance companies for roadside assistance are Geico, State Farm, and American Family.
+Roadside assistance coverage starts at $14 per year.
+Roadside assistance plans typically include battery jumps, flat tires, towing, and locksmith services.

 Free Car Insurance Comparison